googlefonts/variable-components-in-ufo/README.md

 - `com.black-foundry.variable-components`

 The list contains one or more dictionaries, each of which describes a variable component.
-Such a dictionary has at most three keys: `base`, `transformation` and `location`, the latter two being optional.
+Such a dictionary has at most three keys: `base`, `transformation` and `location`, each of the latter two being optional.

 If there are no variable components, the list should *not* be written to `glyph.lib`.